aoamusat/clue/README.md

-# Optimized Subscription Management API
+# Subly: A Subscription Management API

 A RESTful API using Flask and SQLAlchemy for managing user subscriptions with a focus on SQL query optimization and performance.